hannesdatta/course-odcm/content/docs/tutorials/workflow/researchfit.md

 {{< hint info >}}
-More than any other data collection method known to us, the costs of failure are completely on your account.
-Suppose you need data for at least one year, but two months into the data collection, the API you're using gets bought by another firm and is made proprietary (no joke: this happened recently when Facebook bought the streaming service Mixr, rendering our code and the research project useless).
+More than any other data collection method known to us, the costs of failure are completely on you.
+Suppose you need to collect data for at least one year, but ten months into the data collection, the API you're using gets bought by another firm and is made proprietary (no joke: this happened recently when Facebook bought the streaming service Mixr, rendering our code and the research project useless).
 With live data collections, there's also no way for you to "go back in time" if you find out too late that your scraper didn't work.
 Try to map out "worst-case scenarios", and come up with ways to mitigate the risks.
 {{< /hint >}}

 ### Opportunity costs
 Last, consider your opportunity costs.
 If you were to buy comparable data from official sources, how much would that cost?

 {{< hint warning>}}
 __Go or no-go?
 Avenues to look for alternative data sources__